meganz/MEGAcmd/UserGuide.md

 ### What is it
 A command line tool to work with your MEGA account and files.
 You can run it in interactive mode where it processes all commands directly, or you can use all the features from your favourite Linux or Mac shell such as bash, or you can even run it in a Windows command prompt.
 You can also use its commands in scripts.

+In addition to running commands on request, MEGAcmd can also be configured to synchronise folders between your local device to your MEGA account, or perform regular backups from your device to your MEGA account.

-In order to enable running commands from scripts or OS shells without supplying a password every time, MEGAcmd runs a command server in the background, which the MEGAcmd shell or the script commands will forward requests to.
-The server will exit when the MEGAcmd shell is closed with `exit` or `quit`, or the `mega-quit` shell script is used.
-Using any of the `mega-*` shell scripts will also start the server.
+In order to enable synchronisation and backup features, and for efficiency running commands, MEGAcmd runs a server process in the background which the MEGAcmd shell or the script commands will forward requests to.
+The server keeps running in the background until it is told to close with the `exit` or `quit` commands.
+If you want it to keep running (for sync and backup for example) when you exit MEGAcmd, use the `--only-shell` flag.

 Working with your MEGA account requires signing in with your email and password using the `login` command, though you can download public links or upload to public folders without logging in.
-Logging in causes some of your account such as the folder structure to be downloaded and cached locally for performance (encrypted, of course).
-That cache is kept on disk, and will be reused the next time you run MEGAcmd under the same account.
-Once you are logged in, the running server will maintain your access to your account.
-If you exit it (with `quit`, `exit`, etc, you will need to log in again when you next start it.
-For convenience you can use the `session` command to get the ID of your current session that can be used with the `login` command in future to log back into the same session.
-That session string is valid until the session is closed with `logout`, or cancelled with `killsession`.
-You must keep the id secure as it provides access to your account without a password.
-You can see all the active session IDs with `whoami -l`.
+Logging in with your username and password starts a [Session](#session), and causes some of your account such as the folder structure to be downloaded and cached locally for performance (encrypted, of course).
+That cache is kept on disk, and will be reused the next time you run MEGAcmd.
+While the background server is running, the cache is kept up to date.
+Closing and reopening MEGAcmd will not require you to log in again, unless you logged out.
+Logging out closes your session, and means that the next login will require downloading the cache again.
+Logging out means your device cannot access your MEGA account again until you provide your password (or use a Session ID to log on), so it is more secure, however the sync and backup features will not be able to operate, and your local cache will not be kept up to date.

 ### Where can you get it
 Download it from the MEGA.nz website: https://mega.nz/cmd